billpg/HashBack/README.md

 To ensure there's an unambiguous sequence of bytes to feed into the hash.
 By transferring the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the PBKDF2 function as the password parameter.

 ### How does this compare to "ACME"?
 (RFC 8555)
+(I am grateful to m'colleague Ollie Hayman for asking this question and bringing ACME to my attention.)

 ACME, the exchange that makes "Let's Encrypt" work, has a lot in common with HashBack, including the "call-me-back" verification step at the core of HashBack.
 (So much so, I really can't claim to have invented this exchange (any more) but I will claim to have independently discovered it.)

+HashBack is simpler than ACME because HashBack requires only two HTTPS transactions - the initial request and the verification request back.
+With ACME, there's an additional transaction needed first where the client initiates the ACME handshake and the server responds with a server challenge.
+HashBack, as it relies on TLS having been set up already - perhaps thanks to ACME - does not require this server challenge and so can go directly to the handshake.

-As I write this, I am investigating if the ACME verification step (including both HTTP and DNS methods) could be repurposed for HashBack authentication.
-If it could and without too much modification, this might become draft version 4.1.
+Nonetheless as I write this, I am investigating if the ACME verification step (including both HTTP and DNS methods) could be repurposed for HashBack authentication.
+If it could and without too much modification, this might become draft version 4.1 of HashBack.

-But as far this draft (4.0) is concerned, HashBack is simpler it requires only two HTTPS transactions because HashBack does not require a server challenge.
-(ACME requires an initial transaction in which the client initiates the certificate issue and the server responds with a challenge.)

 ### Shouldn't you have a server challenge like ACME?
-This is something I'd like an expert to confirm, but I don't think it needs one.
+This is something I'd like an expert to confirm, but I don't think we need one.
 The request is sent over TLS, which prevents an attacker seeing the request itself and also replaying it.
 The `Host` header prevents "passing along" attacks as described above.

+If I am ever persuaded that a server challenge is needed, I'd make it a parameter to the `WWW-Authenticate: HashBack` header with the 401 response.
+The value of this parameter would then need to be included in the JSON that builds the `Authorization` header.
+The server would check this value is one it created and reject it if it isn't.

+### I'm going to make many requests to the same server.
+Can I send the same Authorization header with each request?
+Short version: No.
+Slightly longer version: Please don't.

+If this is your situation, my official answer is that the client should call the server to issue you a temporal bearer token.
+That initial request will cause the HashBack exchange to happen only once.
+Once that has finished, you'll have a bearer token (which is very cheap to use) until it expires.
+Then you can start over and request another one.
+My expectation is that almost all HashBack-backed requests will, in practice, actually be to request a new temporal bearer token.
+Indeed, for earlier drafts, requesting a temporal bearer token was the *only* thing you could do.

+But let's discuss the implications of reusing HashBack Authorization headers.
+I do understand the motivation for wanting to do this.
+If you've already taken the effort to publish a verification hash, why not reuse it as much as possible instead of doing it again?

+The security of this exchange relies on the `Unus` value being unpredictable.
+This means you should use your operating system's secure random number generator to make a new one each and every time you build a new JSON object.
+If there's any level of predictability of this value, an attacker might be able to predict a request you're about to make and the attacker makes it first.
+You're only making yourself less secure if you ever reuse an `Unus` value.

+### The process of requesting a temporal bearer token takes too long.
+Consider making that request for a token ahead of time on a schedule, just in case you might need one later.
+If later on, you do need to make a request and you need to make it now, you'll have that bearer token ready.

 ### What are the previous public drafts?
 - [Public Draft 1](https://github.com/billpg/HashBack/blob/22c67ba14d1a2b38c2a8daf1551f065b077bfbb0/README.md)
   - Initial published revision, then named "Cross Request Token Exchange".
   - Used two POST requests in opposite directions, with the second POST request acting as the response to the first.